crawlbase/linkedin-async-scraper/README.md

 PROJECT_FOLDER$ python process.py
 ```

-This will keep on looping waiting for a data to be processed coming from Crawlbase.
+This will keep on looping and waiting for a data to be processed coming from Crawlbase.

-## II.
-Initiate Crawling
+## III.
+Initiating Crawling

-Open a new terminal and run to activate the python virtual environment for this terminal
+Open a new terminal and run the command below to activate the python virtual environment for this terminal

 ```bash
 PROJECT_FOLDER$ . .venv/bin/activate